-Exploring Poetry: A Journey Through the Forms and Fundamentals of Poetry is great for those ready to dedicate more time and attention to the study of poetry with older students.
-It leads students in grade five through twelve through a seven-week exploration of poetry in sort of a unit study approach.
+Exploring Poetry: A Journey Through the Forms and Fundamentals of Poetry is great for those ready to dedicate time and attention to the study of poetry with older students.
+It presents a seven-week exploration of poetry in sort of a unit study approach for students in grades five through twelve.

 The Exploring Poetry bundle includes a guide/worktext, three supplemental books (of and about poetry), a set of art cards, and a journal.
-The course guide/worktext is a 68-page binder that is built around use of the other resources.
+The course guide/worktext is a 68-page binder that explains the use of the other resources.
 It can be used for independent study or in combination with a group class meeting.
 Very brief instructions are written directly to the student.
 An answer key at the back may easily be removed if parents want to keep it separate.

 Learning is more of a discovery process rather than reading what others think about poetry and particular poems.
 Students read poems, make their own observations, and write in the guide/worktext, but the process is directed each step of the way by questions and brief directions.
 For example, a lesson might direct a student to read a poem, select a stanza, and explain what it means in the student’s own words.
 Students practice writing elements of poetry such as similes and metaphors as well as their own poems.